luau-lang/luau/rfcs/syntax-nil-forgiving-operator.md

 ### Bad practice

 The operator might be placed by users to ignore/silence correct warnings and lower the strength of type checking that Luau provides.

+## Alternatives

+Aside from type assertion operator `::` it should be possible to place `assert` function calls before the operation.
+Type refinement/constraints should handle that statement and avoid warning in the following expressions.

+But `assert` call will introduce runtime overhead without adding extra safety to the case when the type is nil at run time, in both cases an error will be thrown.